FTLam11/fronk-tolks/README.md

 3. Business problems change.
 Thus, code must change.
 Change costs time and money.
 How quickly can we adapt and change our code?

 How does a business grow and develop?
-By delivering solutions with as less resources.
+By delivering equal solutions with less resources.
 In an ideal world, we could ignore tests by writing perfect code.
 This is impossible!
 If it was possible we'd all be living off the phat of the land.